Skip to main content

 Lavery.
 On Location

-Richard Green delighted to lend Lavery to the National Gallery of Ireland
+Richard Green delighted to lend Lavery to the National Gallery of Scotland / Royal Scottish Academy, The Mound, Edinburgh

-Richard Green is delighted to be lending, A southern sea, 1910, by Sir John Lavery to a major exhibition on the artist’s work entitled, Lavery.
-On Location, opening on 7th October at the National Gallery of Ireland, Dublin, in collaboration with National Museums NI and National Galleries of Scotland.
+Richard Green is delighted to be lending, A southern sea, 1910, by Sir John Lavery to a major exhibition on the artist’s work entitled, An Irish Impressionist: Lavery on Location at the National Gallery of Scotland / Royal Scottish Academy, The Mound, Edinburgh from 20th July – 27th October 2024.

 Lavery never travelled for business or pleasure without his painting kit, and this exhibition will explore some of the key destinations depicted in his art, from Scotland to Palm Springs.
 Paintings such as The Bridge at Grez have become the essential images of their times.
 There are also studies from Switzerland, Spain, Ireland and Italy, and depictions of cities from Glasgow to London, Venice, Cannes and New York.
 Such was the richness and variety of Lavery’s work that Winston Churchill was led to conclude that his artistic mentor, was a ‘plein-airiste if ever there was one’.